 This week, I’m back to an empty nest.
 My daughter just returned to college after spending a fun summer at home with me.

-As a creative momprenuer and mother of three young adults, this is a bittersweet ritual I know quite well.
+As a creative momprenuer and mother of three young adults, the “empty nest” is a bittersweet ritual I know quite well.
 Yet, I still experience recurring pangs of sadness when my kids come home, and then leave again.

 Over the past five years my life has changed.
 After devoting 23 years of my life to marriage and motherhood, I found myself a divorcee, and living alone in an empty nest.
 But, I soon came to realize that it was an exciting time for me to reinvent myself.